Watch: Truck inferno on highway - witness woken by explosions

 Angela Payne was parked near the summit of the road when she was woken by the sound of explosions.

-She saw the truck on fire and other trucks around the scene, with people trying to help.
+She saw the truck's trailer on fire and other trucks around the scene, with people trying to help.

 AdvertisementAdvertise with NZME.